-Inter-administrative cooperation for the implementation of financial instruments would require the demonstration that the cooperating authorities pursue their tasks in the public interest.
-This is the case if the implementation of the financial instrument aims at allowing the public authorities cooperating to perform functions assigned to them by EU or national law.
-This is the case of tasks of general interest as, for example, financing social measures or specific types of SMEs or providing financings to promote economic development or research.
-The pursuit by a managing authority of objectives and activities described in an operational programme can be considered as tasks of public interest.
-If pursued by other public authorities, they may give room for inter-administrative cooperation.
-However it is not enough that such an objective is pursued, it must also be demonstrated that the cooperation between public authorities is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest, which requires a case by case analysis.
+Inter-administrative cooperation for the implementation of financial instruments requires that the cooperating authorities pursue their tasks in the public interest.
+This is the case if the implementation of the financial instrument aims at allowing the authorities to perform functions assigned to them by EU or national law, such as financing social measures or providing financing to specific types of SMEs or to promote economic development or research.
+The pursuit by a managing authority of the operational objectives and activities described in a programme (rather than support activities such as development of IT tools or renting of offices necessary to host the staff working on ESIF implementation) can be considered as tasks of public interest.
+If the same objective is pursued by other public authorities, they may give room for inter-administrative cooperation.

-Inter-administrative cooperation for the implementation of financial instruments would require the conclusion of a contract between a public managing authority and another administrative body, in-house entity or another public entity.
-The contract should cover the elements of the funding agreement, including the modalities for the remuneration of the entity implementing the financial instrument.
+The cooperation between public authorities must be governed solely by considerations and requirements relating to the pursuit of objectives in the public interest, which requires a case by case analysis.

-The remuneration paid by the public managing authority for the implementation of the financial instrument to the entity implementing the financial instrument shall be equivalent to the one paid by the other public entities using the services of the entity implementing the financial instrument for the same types of financial products delivered to the same types of recipients in full respect of the applicable regulatory provisions on management costs and fees.
+The remuneration paid by the managing authority for the implementation of the financial instrument to the entity implementing the financial instrument shall be equivalent to the one paid by the other public entities using the services of the entity implementing the financial instrument for the same types of financial products delivered to the same types of recipients, subject to the respect of the applicable regulatory provisions on management costs and fees (see in particular Articles 12 and 13 of the CDR).

-Conclusion: Until Directive 2014/24/EU is transposed or until 18 April 2016 whatever is earlier, public managing authorities may, subject to compliance with the conditions laid down in case law, be able to enter into inter-administrative cooperation agreements with other contracting authorities that could be entrusted with the task of implementing financial instruments.
+Conclusion: Until Directive 2014/24/EU is transposed or until 18 April 2016, whatever is earlier, managing authorities may, subject to compliance with the conditions laid down in case law, enter into inter-administrative cooperation agreements with other public entities that could be entrusted with the task of implementing financial instruments.

 Conditions for Inter-administrative cooperation after transposition of Directive 2014/24/EU or after 18 April 2016

-According to Article 12(4) of Directive 2014/24/EU, a contract concluded exclusively between two or more contracting authorities falls outside the scope of the Directive where three conditions are fulfilled:
+Under Article 12(4) of Directive 2014/24/EU, a contract concluded exclusively between two or more contracting authorities falls outside the scope of the Directive where three conditions are fulfilled:

-(i) the contract establishes or implements a cooperation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common;
+(i) the contract establishes or implements a cooperation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common.
+As indicated under Section 3.6.1, the pursuit by a managing authority of the operational objectives and activities described in a programme (rather than support activities such as development of IT tools, renting of offices necessary to host the staff working on ESIF implementation) can be considered as tasks of public interest.

-(ii) the implementation of that cooperation is governed solely by considerations relating to the public interest;
+(ii) the implementation of that cooperation is governed solely by considerations relating to the public interest (see the implications explained above in section 3.6.1 in terms of remuneration).

 (iii) the participating contracting authorities perform on the open market less than 20% of the activities concerned by the cooperation.